FlagMyLease

 3. "Tenant waives all remedies for habitability violations."
 Non-waivable under HRS §521-13.
 The landlord's maintenance obligations persist regardless of lease language.

 Hawaii's unique rental dynamics — military housing demand, tourism-driven short-term rental competition, limited land — create a tight market.
-Knowing the 7 clauses that cause the most damage is especially important when rents are this high.
+Knowing the 7 common lease clauses guide that cause the most damage is especially important when rents are this high.

 Practical Steps for Hawaii Renters